bsml320/ImmuneApp/README.md

 pip install protobuf==3.20
 pip install h5py==2.10.0
 ```
+__Note: please unzip the gibbscluster.zip in the folder first, and modify the "FULL PATH" in the gibbscluster execution file__

 # Usage

-### ImmuneApp provides two services: __precise antigen presentation prediction__ and __clinical immunopeptidomic cohorts analysis__.
+### ImmuneApp provides two services: precise antigen presentation prediction and clinical immunopeptidomic cohorts analysis.

-__Note: please unzip the gibbscluster.zip in the folder first, and modify the "FULL PATH" in the gibbscluster execution file__

-for antigen presentation prediction, this module accept two different types of input; FASTA and Peptide.
+For antigen presentation prediction, this module accept two different types of input; FASTA and Peptide.
 In addition, candidate HLA molecules should be specified in the predictions.
 For FASTA input, the peptide length(s) should be specified.

-## Example:
+### Example:
 For __peptides input__, please uses:
 ```
 python ImmuneApp_prediction.py -f 'testdata/test_peplist.txt' -a 'HLA-A*01:01' 'HLA-A*02:01' 'HLA-A*03:01' 'HLA-B*07:02' -ap 'yes' -o 'results'